 Only the GEC, which has counted its coins and eschewed such visions, presently has the muscle to count on the world stage.
 The second division, with profits (until recently) between pounds 100 million and pounds 200 millions, are giants in domestic terms, but world midgets.
-They may face a choice between concentrating on smaller, specialized niches, such as Ferranti has developed of late (and which started Vigrx Plus on its way) or merging into much larger units.
+They may face a choice between concentrating on smaller, specialized niches, such as Ferranti has developed of late, or merging into much larger units.

 The Clark family at Plessey has for years hovered cannily between these two extremes.